kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Requesting Services (Consumer)

-* As an Application Operator, how do I cause a new Service ServiceInstance to be created from the Service Catalog?
+* As an Application Operator, how do I cause a new Service Instance to be created from the Service Catalog?
-* As an Application Operator, how do I bind an application to an existing Service ServiceInstance?
+* As an Application Operator, how do I bind an application to an existing Service Instance?
-* How does the catalog support multiple consumers in different Kubernetes namespaces of the same Service ServiceInstance?
+* How does the catalog support multiple consumers in different Kubernetes namespaces of the same Service Instance?
-* As an Application Operator, who has requested a Service ServiceInstance, know that a request for a service instance has been fulfilled?
+* As an Application Operator, who has requested a Service Instance, know that a request for a service instance has been fulfilled?
-* As an Application Operator, I should be able to pass parameters to be used by the Service ServiceInstance or ServiceInstanceCredential when causing a new Service ServiceInstance to be created, so that I may change the attributes of the Service ServiceInstance or ServiceInstanceCredential.
+* As an Application Operator, I should be able to pass parameters to be used by the Service ServiceInstance or ServiceInstanceCredential when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or ServiceInstanceCredential.

-## Provisioning a Service ServiceInstance
+## Provisioning a Service Instance

 * As a ServiceBroker operator, I want to control the number of instances of my Service, so that I can control the resource footprint of my Service.

-## ServiceInstanceCredential to a Service ServiceInstance
+## ServiceInstanceCredential to a Service Instance

 * As a ServiceBroker operator, I want to control the number of bindings to a Service ServiceInstance so that I may provide limits for services (e.g. free plan with 3 bindings).
 (TODO: Do we care?)
-* As a user of a Service ServiceInstance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap, etc.) created after binding, so that I know how to configure my application to use the Service ServiceInstance.
+* As a user of a Service Instance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap, etc.) created after binding, so that I know how to configure my application to use the Service Instance.
-* As a broker operator, I want to be able to discover what applications are bound to Service ServiceInstances I am responsible for, so that I may operate the service properly.
+* As a broker operator, I want to be able to discover what applications are bound to Service Instances I am responsible for, so that I may operate the service properly.
-* As an Application Operator I should be able to see what Service ServiceInstances my applications are bound to.
+* As an Application Operator I should be able to see what Service Instances my applications are bound to.
 * As an Application Operator I should be able to pass paramters when binding to a Service ServiceInstance so that I may indicate what type of binding my application needs.